 Michigan Law Does Not Prohibit Marijuana Users From Obtaining a Permit to Carry a Concealed Pistol (CPL)

-First, it must be made clear that Michigan law does prohibit a person that is under the influence of marijuana from being in possession of a firearm.
-Michigan does not prohibit a user of medical marijuana obtained a concealed carry permit.
+First, it must be made clear that Michigan law does prohibit a person that’s under the influence of marijuana from being in possession of a firearm.
+Michigan does not prohibit a user of medical marijuana from obtaining a concealed carry permit.

 The requirements for obtaining a permit to carry a concealed pistol include having none of the following:

-As you can see, having a medical marijuana card is not on that list.
-Furthermore, it is not a question on the application and the county clerk does not have access to Michigan’s Department of Licensing and Regulatory Affairs’ (LARA) medical marijuana patient list.
+As you can see, having a medical marijuana card isn’t on that list.
+Furthermore, it’s not a question on the application and the county clerk doesn’t have access to Michigan’s Department of Licensing and Regulatory Affairs’ (LARA) medical marijuana patient list.
 Law enforcement cannot access the list either (for this purpose).

 Use and possession of marijuana remains unlawful under federal law.
 The federal government also prohibits a person from possessing a firearm if that person is an “unlawful user or addicted to a controlled substance.”
-Unfortunately, marijuana use for medicinal or recreational purposes is not a defense.
-It does not matter if the state has provided the legalization or decriminalization of marijuana.
+Unfortunately, marijuana use for medicinal or recreational purposes isn’t a defense.
+It doesn’t matter if the state has provided the legalization or decriminalization of marijuana.

 The term “unlawful user of a controlled substance” contemplates the regular and repeated use of a controlled substance in a manner other than as prescribed by a licensed physician.
-The one time or infrequent use of a controlled substance is not sufficient to establish the defendant as an “unlawful user.”
+The one-time or infrequent use of a controlled substance isn’t sufficient to establish the defendant as an “unlawful user.”

 Rather, the defendant must have been engaged in use that was sufficiently consistent and prolonged, as to constitute a pattern of regular and repeated use of a controlled substance.